mimelator/wavelength-cozy-game-sdk/docs/guides/QUICK-START.md

 # 🚀 Quick Start Guide - From Zero to Passive Income in 5 Minutes

-**Create your first revenue-generating cozy game without any programming!**

 Every game you create can earn you passive income through the badge merchandise system.
 Players earn badges, merchandise gets created, and you earn 35% forever.